-During the weekends, students can choose from one of over 800 events planned by the Campus Activities Board each year—including concerts, comedians, and coffeehouses; cheering on the Bullets; going on outdoor expeditions; exploring DC museums; taking in a movie or lecture; playing inner tube water polo; competing in a ping-pong tournament or trivia night; and so much more.
+During the weekends, students can attend over 800 events planned by the Campus Activities Board each year—including concerts, comedians, and coffeehouses; cheering on the Bullets; going on outdoor expeditions; exploring DC museums; taking in a movie or lecture; playing inner tube water polo; competing in a Ping-Pong tournament or trivia night; and so much more.

 Planning a successful future

 One of the things that distinguishes Gettysburg College is our dedication to helping students develop a career plan and build their professional network.
-At Gettysburg College, the community our students join includes our network of over 30,000 active and engaged alumni who are just as committed to preparing future leaders as we are.
+At Gettysburg, the community our students join includes our network of over 30,000 active and engaged alumni who are just as committed to preparing future leaders as we are.
 Gettysburg students explore various career fields through internships, externships, job shadowing, career immersion trips, and networking events.
-Over 8,000 opportunities for career exploration have been created in the past seven years, and more than 80% of students complete at least one internship or externship by the time they graduate.
-In fact, The Princeton Review ranked us 25th in the nation for internship opportunities.
+More than 80% of students complete at least one internship or externship by the time they graduate.
+In fact, The Princeton Review ranked us 16th in the nation for internship opportunities.

-All these opportunities for practical career development and networking, in addition to our graduates’ high rate of job placements just one year after graduation, have earned Gettysburg College the distinction of being featured in The Princeton Review’s guide Colleges That Create Futures: 50 Schools That Launch Careers by Going Beyond the Classroom.
+All these opportunities for practical career development and networking, in addition to 98% of our recent graduates securing employment or pursuing graduate school within just one year after graduation, have earned Gettysburg College the distinction of being featured in The Princeton Review’s guide Colleges That Create Futures: 50 Schools That Launch Careers by Going Beyond the Classroom.

 Come join us